Poverty porn

-Poverty porn, also known as pornography of poverty, development porn, famine porn, or stereotype porn, has been defined as "any type of media, be it written, photographed or filmed, which exploits the poor's condition in order to generate the necessary sympathy for selling newspapers, increasing charitable donations, or support for a given cause".
+Poverty porn, also known as pornography of poverty or stereotype porn, has been defined as "any type of media, be it written, photographed or filmed, which exploits the poor's condition in order to generate the necessary sympathy for selling newspapers, increasing charitable donations, or support for a given cause".
 It also suggests that the viewer of the exploited protagonists is motivated by gratification of base instincts.
 It is also a term of criticism applied to films that objectify people in poverty for the sake of entertaining a privileged audience.

 Origins

 The concept of poverty porn was first introduced in the 1980s, known as the "golden age of charity campaigns".
 Charity campaigns during this period made use of hard-hitting images such as pictures of malnourished children with flies in their eyes.
 This quickly became a trend and there were several notable campaigns such as Live Aid.
 Though some of these campaigns were successful in raising money for charity (over $150 million to help combat famine), some observers criticised the approach, claiming it oversimplified chronic poverty; this apparent sensationalism was dubbed by critics as "poverty porn."

-In the 1980s the media used what some believed to be inappropriate use of children in poverty.
-However, towards the end of this era more positive images emerged to tell their stories, although, in recent years it has been noticed that the disturbing images are being highlighted once more.
+In the 1980s, the media used what some believed to be inappropriate use of children in poverty.
+However, towards the end of this era more positive images emerged to tell their stories, although, in the 2010s, it was noticed that the disturbing images were being highlighted once more.

 The term "poverty porn" itself was introduced years later.
 One of the earliest examples was the review of the film Angela's Ashes (1999) published in the January 2000 edition of the e-newsletter Need to Know.
 In this review, the term was not defined but was used to describe the film's depiction of poverty as a "ponderous vomit-packed poverty porn".